piiop/ai-case-study/README.md

 * With the release of ChatGPT in November 2022, OpenAI has become one of the most well known artificial intelligence companies.
 Monthly visit totals to ChatGPT have gromwn from 266 million in December 2022 to 1.8 billion in March 2024.[^2]

+### Landscape

+* OpenAI has been one of the leaders of generative AI race.

+* What have been the major trends and innovations of this field over the last 5&ndash;10 years?

+* Big tech companies like Google, Meta, Amazon, and Apple are strong competitors in the field of AI.
+OpenAI has partnered with Microsoft and worked with NVidia, other tech giants.

 ## Sora

 Although OpenAI boasts many products and applications, we'll be looking specifically at Sora.